christopheradams/christopheradams.io/_posts/2026-02-10-the-shop-is-open.md

 Many of the photographs listed for sale were first exhibited at my solo show *[Island of Another Scene]* (May--August 2025, Taipei), where I was guided by The Studio's Cesar Reyes and Jessica Lin to put a price on my images.
-The digital gallery will make these and other works available going forward.
+The digital gallery will have these and other works available going forward.

 The business of selling photographs usually involves a complex calculus of edition sizes, print dimensions, paper stock, framing materials, inventory management, and shipping costs.
 I've simplified the equation by offering only a *single* edition of each work.

-I gleaned the spirit and mechanics of treating an artwork as unique from the practice of German photographer [Wolfgang Tillmans].
-His photographs are customarily presented as large-format unframed prints, while a unique collectible work is constellated as a signed certificate of authenticity, a small inkjet print, and a CD containing a high-resolution image.[^Marchesi2021] The collector is instructed to make and retain only a single print of the work at a time, while the artist is bound by the same rule.
+I gleaned the spirit and mechanics of making an artwork unique from the practice of German photographer [Wolfgang Tillmans].
+His photographs are customarily presented as large-format unframed prints, while certain collectible works each comprise a signed certificate of authenticity, a small inkjet print, and a CD containing a high-resolution image.[^Marchesi2021] The collector is instructed to make and retain only a single exhibition print of the work at a time, while the artist is bound by the same rule.
 This pact between the *image-maker* and *image-owner* sustains the work's value, while the color match print and digital file conserve its qualities.

 {% picture /assets/images/CA-20190116-L1007605-p0.png --alt Certificate of
 Authenticity --img class="img-thumbnail" %}